m7moud-mostafa/printf/README.md

 - Start Date: Jan 26, 2024
 - End Date: Jan 31, 2024

-## Requirements

-- All files will be compiled on Ubuntu 20.04 LTS using gcc with options `-Wall -Werror -Wextra -pedantic -std=gnu89`
-- No use of global variables
-- No more than 5 functions per file
-- All prototypes should be included in the header file `main.h`
-- Code must adhere to the Betty style

 ## Implemented Features

 - Basic conversion specifiers: `c`, `s`, `%`